 The chart below shows typical stages of a planning application.

-Once the decision has been made a decision notice is sent to the applicant or agent, if one has been used, informing them of the decision.
+Once the decision has been made a decision notice is issued.
 Anyone who has commented on an application will also be notified.
 All decisions are published on a public register which is available to view online at www.crawley.gov.uk/plansearch .